Jorgie Porter Risks Wardrobe Malfunction Almost Exposing Herself At NTA’S

 — The Celeb Zone (@TheCeleb_Zone) January 26, 2017

-As she twisted and turned for the camera’s and the appreciative crowds, Jorgie unwittingly gave the on lookers a hint of sideboob.
+As she twisted and turned for the camera’s and the appreciative crowds, Jorgie unwittingly gave the onlookers a glimpse of more than she’d planned.
 The Manchester-born beauty was quickly forced to regain her composure and rectify the situation, managing to grimace for admirers in the heat of the moment.

-Aside from being surrounded by celebs and soap star cronies, it seemed Jorgie enjoyed having a catch up with some of her fellow “I’m a Celebrity” stars; namely Ferne McCann and the series winner, Vicky Pattison.
+Aside from being surrounded by celebs and soap star cronies, it seemed Jorgie enjoyed having a catch up with some of her fellow “I’m a Celebrity” stars, namely Ferne McCann and the series winner, Vicky Pattison.

 Thankyou #NTAS Dress- @NadineMerabi Styling- @kellyhidge Makeup- @sallysalvator